linuxserver/docker-duplicati/README.md

 ## Versions

+* **16.07.19:** - Allow for additional command line arguments in an environment variable.
 * **23.03.19:** - Switching to new Base images, shift to arm32v7 tag.
 * **11.03.19:** - Rebase to bionic, add rclone.
 * **11.01.19:** - Multi-arch image.